CoderDojo-Content/Advanced-Unity/en/OOP.md

             direction = 'R';
     }
     ```
 7. That's it you created a class!
-The "PlayerMover" script will use this class to move the two different players.
+The "PlayerController" script will use this class to move the two different players.